Coroner: England and Wales

-Formerly, every justice of the High Court was ex officio a coroner for every district in England and Wales.
+Formerly every justice of the High Court was ex officio a coroner for every district in England and Wales.
 This is no longer so; there are now no ex officio coroners.
 A senior judge is sometimes appointed ad hoc as a deputy coroner to undertake a high-profile inquest, such as those into the deaths of Diana, Princess of Wales and the victims of the 2005 London bombings.

-Coroner's have a legal duty to issue prevention of future death reports to people, organisations, local authorities, government departments or agencies, when they believe action should be taken that may prevent future deaths.
+Coroners have a legal duty to issue prevention-of-future-death reports to people, organisations, local authorities, government departments or agencies when they believe action should be taken to prevent future deaths.
 This duty is detailed within the Coroners and Justice Act 2009 (paragraph 7 of schedule 5).
-Such reports have been issued to the government, councils, landlords and mental health trusts.
+Such reports have been issued to the government, councils, landlords and mental-health trusts.
 Thematic analysis of prevention of future death reports within healthcare, identified common themes, including deficit in skill or knowledge, missed, delayed or uncoordinated care, communication and cultural issues, systems issues and lack of resources.
-36 reports detailed concerns that they were having to repeat the same problems, to the same organisations, that were outlined in previous prevention of future deaths reports.
-The prevention of future deaths report for Awaab Ishak, influenced future legislation, known as Awaab’s Law this was introduced in July 2023 as part of the Social Housing (Regulation) Act.
+36 reports detailed concerns that they were having to repeat the same problems, to the same organisations, that were outlined in previous prevention-of-future-deaths reports.
+The prevention-of-future-deaths report for Awaab Ishak influenced future legislation.

+Known as Awaab’s Law, this was introduced in July 2023 as part of the Social Housing (Regulation) Act.

-In 2017, legislative changes took place to the Deprivation of Liberty Safeguards.
-This impacted people who die whilst deprived of their liberty, on the grounds of mental health, as from the 3 April 2017, a person subject to DoLS is not considered to be in state detention and therefore, any deaths on or after this date are no longer required to be reported to the coroner.
-In September 2024, further legislative changes took place that will allow medical practitioners to complete a medical certificate cause of death, if they had attended the deceased in their lifetime, rather than within the last 28 days, which will greatly reduce the number of deaths being referred to the coroner service.
+In 2017 legislative changes took place to the Deprivation of Liberty Safeguards.
+This affected people who die while deprived of their liberty on the grounds of mental health.
+As from 3 April 2017 a person subject to DoLS has not been considered to be in state detention and therefore any deaths on or after this date are no longer required to be reported to the coroner.
+In September 2024 further legislative changes took place that allow medical practitioners to complete a medical certificate cause of death if they have attended the deceased in their lifetime rather than within the last 28 days, which will greatly reduce the number of deaths being referred to the coroner service.